 'Ultrasound is now accepted as being of considerable diagnostic value.
-There is no evidence that diagnostic ultrasound has produced any harm to patients in the four decades that it has been in use.
+There is no evidence that diagnostic ultrasound has produced any harm to patients in the time it has been in regular use in medical practice.
 However, the acoustic output of modern equipment is generally much greater than that of the early equipment and, in view of the continuing progress in equipment design and applications, outputs may be expected to continue to be subject to change.
 Also, investigations into the possibility of subtle or transient effects are still at an early stage.
-Consequently diagnostic ultrasound can only be considered safe if used prudently'.
-1
+Consequently, diagnostic ultrasound can only be considered safe if used prudently'.1